1955: San Francisco established its first residential parking space requirements of one space for each newly created dwelling unit.

 1985: Downtown Plan and rezoning of the downtown commercial district (C-3), eliminated minimum commercial parking requirements downtown, and established a cap of 7% of gross floor area dedicated to office parking.
 Residential minimums were retained, and no limits placed on retail or short-term parking.

-1988-1992: Van Ness Special use district created, which increased residential minimum parking requirements to 1:1 from the previous .25:1
+1988-1992: Van Ness Special Use District created, which increased residential minimum parking requirements to 1:1 from the previous .25:1.
+The Van Ness plan was the last neighborhood plan to increase minimum parking requirements; these higher requirements were removed in 2014.

 1995: The revised Transportation Element of the General Plan offers strong critique of automobility, and creates policy support for transit first and reduced automobile dependence.